tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 above process until you get to icon index 39.

 Let's say you want to keep the first afterpay and American Express, and Apple Pay icons.
 Their icon index numbers are 1, 8, and 20.
-Note these number down.
+Note these numbers down.
 Now repeat the the same process as before but you set icon index numbers 1, 8, and 20 to **unset** and all others to *none*.